Griffin-Group/vestacrystparser/docs/source/file_format.md

 Where to import volumetric density data from.

+Edit Data > Volumetric Data > Isosurfaces.

-Has a flag `1` after the title (units??).
+Has an integer after the title, the Interpolation Factor (default 1).

-Each line is a file path (2nd item, string) and how to add it to the existing data (signed float, 1st item).
+Each line is a relative file path (2nd item, string) and how to add it to the existing data (signed float, 1st item).
+If it is prefixed by `x`, it is to multiply the data.
+If it is prefixed by `/`, it is to divide the preceding data.

 Has an empty line after it.

+Angstrom^3 to Bohr^3 has a factor of 0.148185.

+Bohr^3 to Angstrom^3 has a factor of 6.748334.

+Importing new volumetric data through VESTA resets the isosurface configuration (ISURF).

 e.g.
 ```